-A fatty coffee can range anywhere from 100-250 calories.
-If you’re starting your day or breaking your fast with the above, you have to carefully consider the rest of your caloric intake throughout the day.
-If you have a fatty coffee, you shouldn’t be consuming anything else for a few hours – you shouldn’t need to.
-It leaves you satiated and full.
-You’ll need to deduct the coffee from your total caloric balance.
+My “fatty coffee” can range anywhere from 100-250 calories.
+It’s my go-to solution when I don’t have time to eat.
+I sip it down and I’m satiated for a few hours.
+If you’re tracking calories you’ll need to deduct the coffee from your total caloric balance.
 A lot of people find success with high-fat diets, but those who fail tend to lose track of their calories (they add up quickly!).

 Feeling festive?
 Try this fancy recipe here.